Solo founders

 How we hear what surveys can't

+This is how we learn what they really think.
 Reviews tell you the past.
 Surveys tell you what your best customers feel afterthey've already bought.
 Husk sits on the page during the decision — the only moment a visitor will type their real hesitation, because they think they're asking a robot.

 Survey + reviews